SESMG/SESMG/docs/getting_started/how_to_use.rst

 **The following parameters are only required, if "transformer type" is set to "compression_heat_transformer"**:

 - **heat source (CHT)**: Specifies the heat source.
-At the moment are "GroundWater", "Ground", "Air" and "Water" possible.
+Possible heat sources are "GroundWater", "Ground", "Air" and "Water" possible.
 - **temperature high /deg C (CHT)**: Temperature of the high temperature heat reservoir.
 If "mode" is set to "chiller" this value has to be set to "x".
 - **temperature low /(deg C) (CHT)**: Cooling temperature needed for cooling demand.
 If "mode" is set to "heat_pump" this value has to be set to "x".
 - **quality grade (CHT)**: To determine the COP of a real machine a scale-down factor (the quality grade) is applied on the Carnot efficiency (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).